Znurre/havoc/README.md

 We could work around this by having `expression` be a type alias for `std::variant<std::unique_ptr<binary_expression>, std::unique_ptr<unary_expression>>`, but then we reintroduce one of the problem we tried to solve.
 All of a sudden, we have nullability in our node tree again.
 In addition, we can no longer treat the expressions as value objects.
 We will need to do allocations using `new` or `std::make_unique`.

 The same problem occurs with `std::optional`.
 We just want to have our node tree mirror our grammar, and sometimes, a node is optional in the grammar.
 This should be reflected in the code as well.
-Using `std::optional` for this feels like a great choice, but once again we end up causing a singularity of allocations.
+Using `std::optional` for this feels like a great choice, but once again we end up causing a singularity of allocations in case of recursion.
 It could be replaced by `std::unique_ptr`, and one could even argue that this would be reasonable since this is a case where we actually *want* the nullability.
 However, once again it would make things clumsier to work with.
 If you are like me, you want to work with value objects, with value semantics, and the fact that a value is *optional* should not change that fact.

 ### The solution

 It quickly becomes apparent that what we want is actually something like `std::variant` and `std::optional`, but backed by dynamically allocated memory.
 This way, there are no memory allocation singularities, and no issues with recursion.

 This is where HAVOC comes into the picture.
 It provides a type called `one_of`, which is basically an `std::variant`, and a type called `optional` which is... well, `std::optional`.
-Both have value semantics, but uses `std::unique_ptr` behind the scenes to allocate and manage their storage.
+Both have value semantics, but use `std::unique_ptr` behind the scene to allocate and manage their storage.

 The `one_of` type even provides transparent, lazy instantiation of a value in case you try to access a non-initialized instance.
 Basically, the intention is to have it act and appear as if it was an `std::variant` - but without any of the caveats that we mentioned above.
 No nullability (unless you wrap it in an `optional` ofc), no issues with recursion.
 Only happiness.